chekhovproject/carlsonrw.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD student in the Department of Psychology at Yale University.
-In my research, I use neuroimaging, computational modelling, and behavioral experiments to uncover how we **perceive** other minds and how we **interact** with them.
+I study how we **perceive** other minds and how we **interact** with them using theory and methods from psychology, computer science, and neuroscience.

 You can learn more about my research [here](https://carlsonrw.github.io/publications/).